-A BBQ Salmon Recipe for #LetsLunch, Inspired by Greg Malouf and Food Safari
+A Story and a BBQ Salmon Recipe, inspired by Greg Malouf and Food Safari

 Most of the time I follow his simple method of baking the salmon in the oven, seasoned with salt, pepper and olive oil and then wrapped like a parcel in baking paper.
 I will either cook 2 whole sides one on top of the other (skin on the outside), or cut a whole fillet in half so I create a double layer of salmon.
 For rare salmon, I cook it at 150C/300F for 20 minutes on one side and 15 minutes on the other, and then allow it to cool off the tray out of the oven until it reaches room temperature.

 In the summer months, I cook the salmon on the BBQ.
 I leave out the coriander/cilantro (husband hates it) and replace it with parsley, I don’t bother toasting the walnuts (shortcuts!) and make loads of salad and pile it up high.
 What a dish!
-It is even wonderful for lunch the next day.
+And it is wonderful for lunch the next day.

 The original recipe can also be found on the SBS website.